ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 :::note
 Google Cloud Storage (GCS) is also supported using the type `s3`.
 See [GCS backed MergeTree](/docs/en/integrations/gcs).
 :::

+### Using Plain Storage {#s3-storage}

+There is a disk type `s3_plain`, which provides a write-once storage.
+Unlike `s3` disk type, it stores data as is, e.g. instead of randomly-generated blob names, it uses normal file names as clickhouse stores files on local disk.
+So this disk type allows to keeper a static version of the table and can also be used to create backups on it.
+Configuration parameters are the same as for `s3` disk type.

 ### Using Azure Blob Storage {#azure-blob-storage}